 Consider optimal video formats for different platforms

-For example, videos that will be used for Facebook promotion need to have dimensions of 1280 x 720 pixels and a minimum width of 600 pixels (length depends on aspect ratio) for landscape and portrait.
+For instance, when creating videos for Facebook promotion, dimensions of 1280 x 720 pixels with a minimum width of 600 pixels are recommended for landscape and portrait orientations.

 Tailor the messaging to the audience